Benefits

 The assessment must be made by the county municipality or municipality, or another competent agency.

-You may receive several letters and inquiries from NAV along the way.
+You may receive several letters and inquiries from Nav along the way.
 You will always be given:

 - A work ability assessment